 I’ve decided to create this blog to share my experiences with you, in hope that you’ll find the solutions you need in order to deal with problems in the workplace.
 Children and students require a lot of help.

-They need constant tutoring and advice concerning their writing assignments, their homework, college life and essay writing.
+They need constant tutoring and advice concerning their writing assignments, their homework, college life

 What many professors don’t realize is that students are excessively stressed out and putting even more strain on them is seldom the way to go if you want them to get better at writing.